ningkko/GP/README.md

 Genetic programming playground

-Download, install lein and Gorilla
+Download, install lein and Gorilla, cd to the directory and $ Lein gorilla

-$ Lein gorilla
+Load target clj and run